RSDKModding/RSDKv5-Decompilation/README.md

 A: Try turning on VSync in settings.ini.

 ### Q: I found a bug/I have a feature request!
 A: Submit an issue in the issues tab and we _might_ fix it in the main branch.
-Don't expect any future releases, however.
+Don't expect any major future releases, however.

 ### Q: Is there a decompilation for RSDKv3 and/or RSDKv4?
 A: There is!
 You can find RSDKv3 [here](https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation) and RSDKv4 [here](https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation).